miguelsiloli/Jupyterbook/miguelsilva/09_Linkedin/01_pipeline.md

-# Meet the market: pipeline
+# Part I: Meet the market
 > Using Foundational Models to Extract Career Guiding Insights from LinkedIn Listings

 ---